If you’ve ever heard someone say they are “rooting for the underdog” or “supporting the underdog”, you may have been confused about what that means.

-By rooting for their success, you are expressing your belief that he/she can overcome their obstacles and succeed despite being at a disadvantage compared to the competition.
+By rooting for their success, you are expressing your belief that he/she can overcome his/her obstacles and succeed despite being at a disadvantage compared to the competition.

 - “I’m supporting the underdog in this match; they deserve a chance to win!”

-- “The whole crowd was rooting for the underdog to make a miraculous comeback!”
+- “The crowd was rooting for the underdog to make a miraculous comeback!”

 - “The small business didn’t have the same capital as its competitors, so I’ve decided to root for the underdog.”

-- “Despite the odds, I’m still rooting for the underdog to take home the championship!”
+- “Despite the odds, I’m still rooting for the underdog to win the championship!”

-“To root for the underdog” means showing support – both emotionally and sometimes even financially – for someone who faces difficult odds due to a lack of resources or other factors.
+“To root for the underdog” means showing emotional and sometimes financial support for someone who faces difficult odds due to a lack of resources or other factors.

 While it originally began as a term used in reference to sports teams competing against each other, it can also be applied more broadly to any situation where someone needs extra support or encouragement because they face significant challenges compared with their competitors.